Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6970 should be a lot faster than the GeForce GTX 660 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 6970 should in theory be a lot better than the GeForce GTX 660 overall. (explain)

-Texel RateThe Radeon HD 6970 should be a bit (about 8%) better at AF than the GeForce GTX 660. (explain)
+Texel RateThe Radeon HD 6970 will be just a bit (approximately 8%) more effective at anisotropic filtering than the GeForce GTX 660. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison